How chlamydia can cause erectile dysfunction

 Chlamydia can cause different health complications.
 However, it is treatable.

-However, depending on the severity and the progression, your doctor will be in a better position to tell you the best form of treatment.
+However, depending on the severity and progression, your doctor will be in a better position to tell you the best form of treatment.
 You shouldn't start any treatment for chlamydia without consulting your doctor.

 Also, while on treatment, it is best to avoid having sex because you are still exposed to the infection and can pass it on to someone else.